yakomaxa/PymolDesign/README.md

 Design your protein for given backbone structure on PyMOL!

-# What's this?: PymolDesign = ColabDesign + PymolFold
+# What's this?
+PymolDesign = ColabDesign + PymolFold

 Run protein MPNN and predict the structure by ESM API on PyMOL.